 Royal New Zealand Army Ordnance Corps

 The RNZAOC was slow to introduce stable belts, and it is mentioned in a 1969 edition of the Pataka magazine that plans for the introduction of a stable belt had been rejected and would not proceed.
+However, still keen on a distinctive dress distinction to identify members of the RNZAOC, a Red and Blue Lanyard was proposed but subsequently rejected by the Army Dress committee in 1970.

 Royal Australian Army Ordnance Corps